amiturgman/web-cli-sample-app/README.md

 To try it, browse to `http://localhost:3000/stickey-notes`

-To enable the features described above, refer to the [config](config.js) file, and provide the relevant settings based on the features you'de like to enable.
+To enable the features described above, refer to the [config/index.js](config/index.js) file, and provide the relevant settings based on the features you'de like to enable.
-You can either define these setting as environment variables, or define them in the file itself.
+You can either define these setting as environment variables, or define them in a local file (for development).
+* Copy the `config/dev.sample.json` file and create a new file named `config/dev.private.json`.
+* Fill in the details for the features you'de like to support.
+* You don't have to fill in all settings, but **leave those you're not using blank**.

 Enable Google Authentication
 ----------------------------